codepks/LearningCPP/README.md

 ### Modern C++ Compilers
 Modern C++ compilers are smart enough to decide if inline expansion would reduce function overhead or not by doing **inline expansion** and it is done automatically, thereby inline keyword is no longer used in modern C++. <br>

+You would hardly see any difference in the instrctions set (tried in godbolt.org) for min(x,y) with and without inline.<br>

 Most of the functions fall into inline expansion and only some don't.
 **Judging** <br>
 If the body of the function being expanded takes more instructions than the function call being replaced, then each inline expansion will cause the executable to grow larger.
 Larger executables tend to be slower.